 Modern Indian Art: The Birth of a Market

-Before 1995, there was little market for 20th-century Indian fine art.
+Before 1995, there was little market for twentieth-century Indian fine art.
 That's when artists, auction houses, critics, and others defined a new product category—modern Indian fine art—resulting in worldwide demand and soaring prices.
 Professor Mukti Khaire explains the dynamics behind new market categories.
-Key concepts include:

 Market categories—SUVs, smartphones, hip replacement surgeons—help facilitate commerce and other "market exchanges" by providing a basis for comparison and valuation.
 If I am hunting for a new SUV, for example, I can quickly research that category of similar products for dealers, prices, product reviews, and safety ratings, all moving me forward toward a purchase decision.

 In short, market categories help establish expectations about products and hence facilitate exchange between buyers and sellers.
 But how do they emerge?
 Who defines them?
 How are products within new market categories assigned value?